theodo/serverless-days/src/content/code-of-conduct.en.md

 ## Contact in case of emergency

-By email, you can contact ether Benjamin <benjaming@theodo.fr> or Diane <dianer@theodo.fr>.
+By email, you can contact ether Frédéric <fredericb@theodo.fr> or Emilie <emilied@theodo.fr>.

-In case of medical emergency, contact Christopher <christopher.maneu@microsoft.com> or call 112.
+In case of medical emergency, contact Sabri <sabribr@serverlessdays-paris.io> or call 112.

 At the venue, organizers will wear "staff" t-shirt.